johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 expensive, so no wonder no company had ever done that.

-Now, some people from PAL countries might concur that they only ever experienced these games with squashed art and potentially running 17% slower;
-that's how they remember them, and that's what they want to emulate for nostalgic reasons.
-It's hard to argue with that logic; if those are your memories, then that's the end of it.
-But keep in mind the "PAL-squash" only happened because of practical considerations (mostly budgetary limitations);
+Now, some people from PAL countries might concur that they only ever experienced these games with squashed art (and potentially running 17% slower because of the 60 vs 50 Hz difference); that's how they remember them, and that's what they want to emulate for nostalgic reasons.
+It's hard to argue with that logic, indeed --- if those are your memories, then that's the end of it.
+But keep in mind the "PAL-squash" only happened because of practical considerations (mostly budgetary limitations); it wasn't a deliberate artistic or creative intention, but an unfortunate necessity.
+Then real question is
-it wasn't a deliberate artistic or creative intention, but an unfortunate necessity.
-The question then really is this: do you want to emulate these games how you remember them, or how their creators intended them to be experienced?
-And wouldn't it be nice after all these years to finally enjoy them in their most authentic, undistorted form?
+this: do you want to emulate these games as you remember them, or how their creators intended them to be experienced?
+And wouldn't it be nice, after all these years, to finally enjoy them in their most authentic, undistorted form?

 ### It's not just about the video

-Many of these PAL conversions were less than perfect and did not account for the ~17% slowdown that happens when a game synced to the 60 Hz NTSC vertical refresh rate is run on 50 Hz PAL.
+Many of these PAL conversions were less than perfect and did not account for the ~17% slowdown that happens when a game synced to the 60 Hz NTSC vertical refresh rate is running in 50 Hz PAL mode.
 Quite often the music playback was synced to the screen refresh rate as well, which makes the slowdown fairly easy to spot (if the game also has a DOS port, one of the surest ways to ascertain the correct music playback speed is to listen to the DOS version).

 Check out this video for a demonstration of the PAL vs NTSC differences on the classic game Secret of Monkey Island.
-(By the way, it's worth watching the entire video from the beginning, it's very informative and enlightening, but at the very least just watch this little snippet.)
+(By the way, it's worth watching the whole thing from the beginning, it's very informative and enlightening --- but at the very least just watch this little snippet.)

 <div class="video-wrapper">